youvaraj/js-unittest/README.md

 ## Screenshot

-Once the test execution done you shoudld see the following in your terminal.
+Once the test execution done you should see the following in your terminal.

 ![My_Image](TestResultsSample.png)